DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-common-pci-compliance-issues-cpanel.markdown

 title: Common PCI compliance issues - cPanel
 tags:
 - Apache
-- cPanel
+- Cpanel
 - Exim
-- Knowledge Base
+- Knowledge base
 - Linux
-- compliance
+- Compliance
-- hardening
+- Hardening
-- pci
+- Pci
-- security
+- Security
 ---

 It is quite common for companies running cPanel to attempt to gain PCI compliance.
 Here are a few common things to do before submitting a scan request.